privacystate/PrivacyState/README.md

 ### Adding content
 The way new content should be added is the following:
 * Study the product/service you are about to add.
 You don't want to harm other users.
-* Once studied, write down why this service is not bad.
-(Not why is good).
+* Once studied, write down why this service is not bad and why it is good for its users.
 * Discuss with others if necessary.
 * Test the service if possible.
 * Add the service to the list and wait for it to be approved or rejected.